What’s the distinction between fiction and fraud?

 Many of the early entries were more fully developed as parts of contributing stories.
 In the case of living artists, we’ve alerted them to their inclusion here and honored any reservation on their part.
 I must confess to increasing laziness recently, with the intent to come back at a later date.
 But, as they say on Broadway, “I don’t care what you think about my performance, as long as you spell my name right.”

 Suffice to say, a piece of art is included here because we think it’s good.
-Or does it suffice?
+Or does it simply suffice?